By Sorsa Editorial

 Engagement operators (min_faves:, min_retweets:, min_replies:)YesSilently ignored

-Web operator parityFull set passed throughSubset only
+Web operator parityFull set passed throughSubset only, different syntax (has:, is:)

 Rate limit20 req/s, all plansCredit-based, varies